Progress Report

 1. Outline of the project

 While advancing the study of Buddhist texts, we have developed a broad framework for meditation to be implemented via a smartphone app.
 We categorized human types based on afflictions mentioned in the scriptures and organized basic meditations for each type.
 This process helps tailor meditation selections to individual personalities.
-Concurrently, we progressed in developing the app, which must faithfully replicate the content from our research and withstand large-scale intervention experiments.
-We have initiated the creation of this app and completed the first of several meditation training programs, along with a preliminary experimental design.
+Concurrently, we also proceeded with the development of the intervention app MiruApp.
+MiruApp not only provides guided meditation tailored to individual characteristics, but also includes features for measuring the effects of meditation practice.
+In addition, we have completed all of the course meditation program narratives.
+The pilot study facilitated the selection of outcome measures to be used in the main study planned for the following years.

 2. Outcome so far

-- To promote the sustained effects of practice through the mobile app by enhancing meditation and motivating practice, we have started preparing to provide organized information on traditional meditation practices and their explanations, as well as insights and considerations from modern scientific meditation research (see Figure 2).
+To promote the sustained effects of practice through the mobile app by enhancing meditation and motivating practice, we have started preparing to provide organized information on traditional meditation practices and their explanations, as well as insights and considerations from modern scientific meditation research

 R&D 2: Large-Scale Intervention Experiment